cjkeim9/HolmSchool/README.md

 #### Set Up Your Raspberry Pi

 Now let's set your Raspberry Pi up for development.
 Install Java 8 for Liang, and Visual Studio Code for an IDE.
-Install chromium for a browser, and python 3 while we're at it.
+Install chromium for a browser, and python 3 and node while we're at it.

 Topic    | Book
 ---------|----------